Indian Mound Park (Dauphin Island, Alabama): History

 Relatively immune from the unpredictable weather conditions that affect farming, the fish and oysters from the sound were a reliable supply of food that could be immediately consumed or dried for use during later months.
 The oysters were collected from reefs during low tide conditions.
 Placed atop heated coals in a pit, the oysters were steamed by covering with seaweed.
 The cooking technique likely resembled a traditional New England clam bake.
 The steaming process would also have facilitated easy recovery of the oyster meat since the shells open naturally when heated.
 For preservation of the oysters, the recovered meat would be treated by smoking.
 Over the years, the discarded shells accumulated to form the middens.
-Some have suggested that such waste disposal (dumping) with apparent lack of care is inherent in human behavior, not just a trait of Western civilizations.

 Spaniards first visited Dauphin Island in 1519.
 The arrival of Europeans to the region led to the disruption of the Mississippian culture.
 The Mississippian tribes in the coastal region were replaced by or became the Choctaw and Creek tribes.
 The Creeks and Seminoles continued to fish and harvest oysters in the area until the 1830s when they were forcibly displaced to the Indian Territory in present-day Oklahoma.

 In 1699, Pierre Le Moyne d'Iberville landed on the island and discovered a large pile of human bones.
 Based on the discovery, d'Iberville coined the name Massacre Island.
 The height and serpentine shape of the shell mounds on the north side of the island indicated use or habitation by earlier civilizations.